Ambrose Alli University in Crisis: Political Hypocrisy, Administrative Failure, and the Urgent Need for Reform

 A Clarion Call for Senator Monday Okpebholo to Rescue AAU from Institutional Collapse

-The Telegraph newspaper recently reported the controversial appointment of Otunba Mike Aladenika by the Special Intervention Team (SIT) of Ambrose Alli University, Ekpoma, as Chairman, Head of Corporate Communications on July 23, 2023.
-It is pertinent to state, unequivocally, that such a position has no legal or statutory foundation within the Ambrose Alli University Scheme of Service or within the extant regulations governing appointments and promotions.
+The Telegraph newspaper recently reported the controversial appointment of Otunba Mike Aladenika by the Special Intervention Team (SIT) of Ambrose Alli University, Ekpoma, as “Chairman, Head of Corporate Communications” on July 23, 2023.
+It is imperative to assert, unequivocally, that such a position is alien to the legal and regulatory framework of the Ambrose Alli University Scheme of Service, and is unsupported by any extant statutes or policy documents governing university appointments and promotions.

 Signed: